What is a writ of execution?

 Congratulations!
 The Judge awarded you money.
 Now what?
-If you’re lucky, the defendant will voluntarily pay you via lump sum or pursuant upon an agreed upon fee schedule.
+If you are lucky, the defendant will voluntarily pay you via lump sum or pursuant upon an agreed upon fee schedule.
 Unfortunately, some defendants, called judgment-debtors, avoid paying judgments.
 One way to collect that judgment is by obtaining a writ of execution.
-Our collection attorney can help you accomplish this.
+Our New Jersey collections attorney can help you accomplish this.

 In New Jersey, depending on the court, the following officer will enforce the writ of execution:

 - Special Civil Part court officer – for cases before the Small Claims Court (controversy is less than $3,000), Special Civil Part (controversy is less than $15,000), or Civil Part (controversy is more than $15,000) pursuant to the Judge’s order.

 - Sheriff – Civil Part

 To learn more about how a writ of execution works, contact an experienced debt collection attorney in New Jersey at Snellings Law LLC.
 With over a decade of experience in this area of law, we can help you with your collection issues.

 The writ of execution can place a levy on the judgment-debtor’s:

 - Wage garnishment;

 - Personal property, if there is more than $1,000 worth.